aelmosalamy/elmosalamy-blog/content/posts/BOM Sniffing to XSS/index.md

 Play around with encoding and decoding, try different combinations until you get the hang of it, it is useful to wrap your head around this important concept and be able to write code that deals with encodings comfortably.

-You can also use [util.unicode.org](https://util.unicode.org/UnicodeJsps/character.jsp?a=FEFF&B1=Show) to explore  different codepoints and their representations.
+As a side note, you can use [util.unicode.org](https://util.unicode.org/UnicodeJsps/character.jsp?a=FEFF&B1=Show) to explore  different codepoints and their representations.

-Alright, let's get to work.
+## Assembling the Pieces
 Based on everything we have discussed so far, we know that to coerce the browser into using `UTF-16BE` encoding, we need to provide the *Byte order mark* `0xfe 0xff` before our payload. we also know how to send the BOM correctly:
 ```python
 # --- attacker side ---